Ash-ketchem/Social-media/README.md

 ## Getting Started

+change the Database url to yout url in the .env file

-First, run the development server:
+Then run the development server:

 ```bash
 npm i